senolali/Python-Implementation-of-KD-AR-Stream/README.md

 	4. Split: If a sufficient amount of data in an active cluster has a sufficient distance from the center of the cluster, this cluster is split (See Figure 4);
 	5. Self-evolution: Behaviors of an existing cluster like radius, owned data, and position can change over time according to the evolution of the data stream.
-Our approach adapts to evolution quickly.
+Our approach adapts to evolution quickly.<br>
 ![Merge](img/Merge.png) <br><br>
 Fig. 2.
 An example of merge operation.<br><br>